anthonyrisinger/jira-nice/README.md

 Paste the following in your _terminal_, **one line at a time**, and **exactly as written**.
 It creates shell variables for the next step.
 * Update `NAME` to match the username part of _your_ email!
 * Update `COMPANY` to the second- or third-level of _your_ email!
     > ie. drop any TLD, such as ".com".
-It's less common (but possible) that your JIRA endpoint is different from your email domain --- look at the URL in the JIRA UI for the correct value.
+It's less common (but possible) that your JIRA endpoint is different from your email domain (look at the URL in the JIRA UI for the correct value).

 ```bash
 NAME=c